-This post has been read 7675 times!
+This news has been read 9855 times!

 KUWAIT CITY, July 27: The Clean Fuels Project (CFP) is one of the most significant and largest projects in the history of the Kuwaiti oil sector since it is widely expected to change Kuwait’s status and future, and place it among major exporters of high-quality and eco-friendly products.